Flo-Slv/Flo-Slv/README.md

 ---

-Here is my first try to make a plugin in Lua for Neovim: <i>[Tokyonight-fade.nvim](https://github.com/Flo-Slv/Tokyonight-fade.nvim)</i>
+Here is my first try to make a plugin in Lua for Neovim ► <i>[Tokyonight-fade.nvim](https://github.com/Flo-Slv/Tokyonight-fade.nvim)</i>

 🚧 WIP 🚧